 Have you ever felt so underappreciated at work?
-You try so hard and it just doesn’t seem to go as you planned.
+You try so hard, and it just doesn’t seem to go as you planned.
 Others don’t seem to get the big picture no matter how many times you think you communicated it.
-You feel like everyone just doesn’t seem to care.
+You feel like everyone doesn’t seem to care.
 Why don’t they get it?

 Here are some possible questions that may be going through your mind:

 - Did I communicate my needs and wants correctly?

 - I feel I didn’t handle my disappointment and frustration very well?

 - How, as a supervisor, do I handle this situation in a calm manner?

 - What happened to people’s passion for their work or careers?

 - Have people lost their sense of purpose?